 Alright, you have finally decided, you are going to Italy!
 But where to start, where to go, what do you need to book?!
-It’s ok I am hear to calm that travel anxiety and break it down for you.
+It’s OK I am here to calm that travel anxiety and break it down for you.
 Let’s dig in to figure out how to plan a trip to Italy.

 Let’s get started brainstorming your trip to Italy

 First things first, focus on where you want to go.
 Italy is huge and there is so much to see.
 Figure out how long you can afford to take a vacation in Italy and how you want to experience it.
-Do you want to focus onistory, Art, Wine, Food, General Culture?
-Are you looking for the luxurious life sipping cocktails on the waterfront, or the relaxed cooking class in the countryside?
+Do you want to focus on history, Art, Wine, Food, or General Culture?
+Are you looking for a luxurious life sipping cocktails on the waterfront, or a relaxed cooking class in the countryside?

 If you are ever unsure, remember I am always open to chatting with you to figure out where you should go!

 When you plan a trip to Italy, create a list of your ABSOLUTE Must’s: Must-do, Must-see and Must-try!
 Jot these down or start a Pinboard because you will probably find a lot of inspiration!

 And think of a general budget to fit the length of your stay, and what you can save up in the time in-between.

 Make sure your Passport is valid, it can take a few months to renew it so the earlier you get this sorted the better!
 Also, check if you need any type of visa or legal travel documents.
 As an American citizen, you can visit Italy as a tourist for 90 days within a 180-day period, with no visa.
 However, there will be a required authorization document after 2023 (I will publish more on this as it develops).

 Alright then it is time to plan your trip to Italy

 Finalize your destination or multiple cities.
 Where will you fly into, where will you fly out of?